datamole-ai/gomez/README.md

   a default and it will just work in most of the cases.
 * [Cuckoo search](cuckoo::Cuckoo) -- A global optimization algorithm useful for initial guesses search in combination with a numerical solver.
+* Steffensen -- Fast and lightweight method for one-dimensional systems.
 * [Nelder-Mead](nelder_mead::NelderMead) -- Not generally recommended, but may
   be useful for low-dimensionality problems with ill-defined Jacobian matrix.